snate/design_pattern/Decorator/README.md

 > I'm the gnome and I ensure that every plant is growing healthy and flourishing

-> I'm the gardener and I cut every hedgeevery day
+> I'm the gardener and I cut every hedge every day

 You can always add functionalities and make your own tests: